indrapalijama/alkitab-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Alkitab API (Terjemahan Baru) built with Express.JS
+a simple Alkitab API, Indonesian version (Terjemahan Baru).

 ### Built With